Los Angeles Personal Injury Attorneys

 Motorcycle Accidents: The California Highway Patrol (CHP) noted that in 2011 there were over 3,000 motorcycle accident injuries in Los Angeles County resulting in 88 deaths.
 This represents a far higher fatality rate for these accidents than deaths from car and truck collisions.

-Pedestrian Accidents: The CHP recorded 173 pedestrian deaths and 4,500 injuries in L.A.
-County accidents during 2011.
+Pedestrian Accidents: The CHP recorded 173 pedestrian deaths and 4,500 injuries in Los Angeles County accidents during 2011.

 Work Injuries: According to data collected by the Bureau of Labor Statistics in the Census of Fatal Occupational Injuries, in 2012 alone 95 people were killed in the Los Angeles, Long Beach, and Santa Ana area in work accidents.